-Lisa Akers, PhD, teaches in the Master of Arts program as well as directs the Maternal Child Health major in the Bachelor of Science program. has been working in the field of public health and human lactation for nearly 20 years where she spent nearly 15 of those years with the Virginia WIC Program prior to obtaining her doctorate.
-Lisa is currently the Program Chair for the Bachelor of Science in Maternal Child Health: Human Lactation, the Master of Arts in Health and Wellness, the Master of Arts in Human Lactation Studies, and the Master of Arts in Applied Nutrition and Dietetics Programs at Union Institute and University.
+Lisa Akers, PhD, RDN, FAND, IBCLC, teaches in the Master of Arts program as well as directs the Maternal Child Health: Human Lactation in the Bachelor of Science program.
+Dr. Akers has been working in the field of public health and human lactation for over 20 years where she spent nearly 15 of those years with the Virginia WIC Program prior to obtaining her doctorate.
+Lisa is currently the Program Chair for the Bachelor of Science in Maternal Child Health: Human Lactation, the Master of Arts in Human Lactation Studies, the Master of Arts in Applied Nutrition and Dietetics Programs, and the Health Education Certificate at Union Institute and University.
 The focus of her current research is on organizational leadership as one of the many factors that influence quality perinatal care and breastfeeding outcomes.